Basel → Amsterdam

 The vessel departs Koblenz in the evening.
 The magnificent Reichsburg castle is situated high above the town, dominating the landscape.
 Down below, the village with its narrow streets, half timbered houses, and numerous restaurants are an ideal setting to taste the wines of the region.
 Back on board dinner is served as the journey continues to Cologne.

-The morning is dedicated to visit the Gut Lärchenfeld Golf Club.
+The morning is dedicated to visit the Golf Club Gut Velderhof.
 In the evening, the captain invites you to a festive Gala Dinner, full of wonderful regional dishes.

 By lunchtime you will have crossed yet another country border to arrive in the Dutch town of Hoorn.
 This picturesque village is the starting point for the optional overland trip to the north of Holland and an Amsterdam canal trip.
 Those remaining on board will discover the beauty of the Dutch waterways as the ship glides toward the capital city of the Netherlands, where it will remain docked for the